All Episodes

 Yes or no?

-Uh well, there's no there's no straight answer, I'm afraid.
+Well, there's no straight answer, I'm afraid.

 So you have to be negligent with that statement of fact.

-So basically you have to have not done your due diligence and you have to said something about them that you should have known was wrong but didn't know was wrong.
+So basically, you have to have not done your due diligence, and you have to said something about them that you should have known was wrong, but didn't know was wrong.

-So I I understand.
+So I understand that.

 They didn't ask for more video.

-They they just ran with it.
+They just ran with it.

-And David, by the way, I know you represented the National Democratic Party in the past and you know represented them in a trial years ago when Ron Brown ran the party and they got sued.
+And David, by the way, I know you represented the National Democratic Party in the past and, you know, represented them in a trial years ago when Ron Brown ran the party and they got sued.

 You actually won.

-Listen, I I think he's got a case for libel here.
+Listen, I think he's got a case for libel here.

 I'm just not sure that's the answer in this case.